White émigré

 Most white émigrés left Russia from 1917 to 1920 (estimates vary between 900,000 and 2 million).
 Some managed to leave during the 1920s and 1930s, or were expelled by the Soviet government (such as, for example, Pitirim Sorokin and Ivan Ilyin).
 They spanned all classes and included military soldiers and officers, Cossacks, intellectuals of various professions, dispossessed businessmen and landowners, as well as officials of the Russian Imperial government and of various anti-Bolshevik governments of the Russian Civil War period.
-They were not only ethnic Russians but belonged to other ethnic groups as well.
+Not all of them were ethnic Russians; other ethnic groups were included.

 Distribution

 Most émigrés initially fled from Southern Russia and Ukraine to Turkey and then moved to other Slavic countries in Europe (the Kingdom of Yugoslavia, Bulgaria, Czechoslovakia, and Poland).
 A large number also fled to Estonia, Latvia, Lithuania, Finland, Iran, Germany and France.
 Some émigrés also fled to Portugal, Spain, Romania, Belgium, Sweden, Switzerland, and Italy.
 Berlin and Paris developed thriving émigré communities.

 Many military and civil officers living, stationed, or fighting the Red Army across Siberia and the Russian Far East moved together with their families to Harbin (see Harbin Russians), to Shanghai (see Shanghai Russians) and to other cities of China, Central Asia, and Western China.
-After the withdrawal of US and Japanese troops from Siberia, some émigrés traveled to Japan.
+After the withdrawal of American and Japanese troops from Siberia, some émigrés traveled to Japan.

-During and after World War II, many Russian émigrés moved to the United Kingdom, the United States, Canada, Peru, Brazil, Mexico, Argentina, Chile, Colombia, South Africa and Australia – where many of their communities still exist in the 21st century.
-Many, estimated as being between the hundred thousands and a million, also served Germany in the Wehrmacht or in the Waffen-SS, often as interpreters.
+During and after World War II, many Russian émigrés moved to the United Kingdom, the United States, Canada, Peru, Brazil, Mexico, Argentina, Chile, Colombia, South Africa and Australia — where many of their communities still exist in the 21st century.
+Thousands of emigres, of them 3 to 5 thousand on the Eastern Front, served Germany in the Wehrmacht or in the Waffen-SS, often as interpreters.